Understanding the DTCC: From Traditional Clearing to Tokenization?

 Fixed Income Clearing Corporation (FICC) 2003 Clearing and settlement for U.S. government bonds and mortgage-backed securities

-DTCC Deriv/SERV 2003 Matching, confirmation, and reporting of OTC derivatives trades
+DTCC Deriv/SERV 2003 Matching, confirmation, and reporting of OTC derivatives

 DTCC Data Repository (DDR) 2011 Global trade repository for derivatives reporting and compliance